agrafix/Spock/examples/browser/README.md

 | `server` | Spock handlers, CSRF checks and static assets | GHC 9.14.1 |
 | `client` | DOM interface and typed Fetch calls | GHC JavaScript 9.12.2 |

+The client also uses [Spock-browser](../../Spock-browser/README.md) for typed navigation under `/app/`.
+Home, About and the note route use the same reroute combinators as the server.
+The note link demonstrates a slash and Unicode inside one capture.
+Back/forward preserves the route; refresh uses the server's GET fallback for `/app/`, while `/api/` keeps its ordinary response semantics.
+The lifecycle controls demonstrate replacing a history entry, removing listeners and remounting the router.
+Repeated cleanup is safe; duplicate mounts are rejected.

 The JavaScript compiler is the current prebuilt cross compiler in [GHCup's cross metadata](https://github.com/haskell/ghcup-metadata/blob/develop/ghcup-cross-0.0.9.yaml).
 Its bindist requires Emscripten 3.1.74.
 The native compiler remains 9.14.1.